 Alternative flow

-In the following alternative topology the customer-provider SDA are reversed:
+In the following alternative topology, the CUSTOMER-PROVIDER Semantic Discovery Agreement (SDA) are reversed:

-A possible “trace” of the semantic discovery routing mechanism, again inspired to [1,2] and [3,43] proceeds as in clause 12.20.6, excepting for the following caveat.
+A possible “trace” of the Semantic Discovery Routing Protocol (SDRP), again inspired to [2] and [3] proceeds as in clause 12.20.6, excepting for the following caveat.

 Caveat.
-When A down-forwards to B, it follows that B should respect the provider-customer SDA with A (e.g. B should acknowledge A. This is not intuitive since B do a favour to A and moreover have also acknowledge A).
-When B side-forwards to C, it follows that B and C have a common SDA agreement and, as such, they not acknowledge it each other.
-When C up-forwards to D, it follows that C and D have a common SDA agreement (e.g. C should acknowledge D).
-This is not intuitive since C do a favour to D and moreover have also acknowledge D).
+When A down-forwards to B, it expects that B should respect the provider-customer Semantic Discovery Agreement (SDA) with A (e.g. B should acknowledge A. This is not intuitive since B does a favour to A and acknowledge A).
+When B side-forwards to C, it expects that B and C have a common Semantic Discovery Agreement (SDA) and, as such, they not acknowledge it each other.
+When C up-forwards to D, it expects that C and D have a common Semantic Discovery Agreement (SDA) (e.g. C should acknowledge D).
+This is not intuitive since C does a favour to D and acknowledges D).

-The moral is: B and C does a job for their providers and, moreover, they have to acknowledge for their “routing job”.
+The moral is: B and C do a job for their providers and, moreover, they have to acknowledge for their “routing job”.

 Alternative traces happen in practice.
-Because of the distributed nature of the Semantic Discovery Routing, it is beneficial to try to incentivize routing respecting the SDA, and, as such, avoid routing not respecting the SDA.
-Those situations are not new in Internet and are referred as VALLEY ROUTING by Gao [i.23].
+Because of the distributed nature of the Semantic Discovery Routing Protocol (SDRP), it is beneficial to try incentivizing routing respecting the Semantic Discovery Agreement (SDA), and, as such, avoid routing not respecting the Semantic Discovery Agreement (SDA).
+Those situations are not new in Internet and are referred as VALLEY ROUTING by [i.23].
 “Good routing” should guarantee that routing is always “valley preserving” (or “no valley”).
-Valley routing property is also preserved in the network aware Resource Discovery Protocol of Liquori et al. [i.24].
+Valley routing property is also preserved in the Network Aware Resource Discovery Protocol [i.24].

 Post-conditions